weynandk/info_threefold/src/docs/grid/tf_farming/configure_wallet.md

 ## Configure your farm wallet addresses using the 3SDK kosmos shell

 It is also possible to configure your farm using the kosmos shell.
-Here is a commented script that shows how to proceed:
+Here is a commented script that shows you how to proceed:

 ```python
 # get a client to the explorer